 Depending on location, level of play, and conference, travel can be very different.
 The following questions may apply to your situation:

 For coaching questions, one size does not fit all.
-However, it is important to find out if you feel this coaching staff will be good for your daughter.
-In other words, do you feel these coaches will take care of your daughter and help her graduate?
+However, it is important to find out if you feel this coaching staff will be a good fit for your athlete.
+In other words, do you feel these coaches will take care of your them and help them graduate?